-Whooping Cough has been in the news regularly over the past months, so our Midwife Angela Smith has summarised some important facts about the disease.
+Whooping Cough has been in the news more regularly.
+Our Midwife Angela Smith has summarised some important facts about the disease.

 - It is a bacterial infection, not a virus – signs and symptoms are very “flu like” with the addition of a prolonged episode of coughing.
 At the end of the coughing fit there is a big intake of air often with a “whoop” sound – hence the name.